 If you are enrolled in an online CPR first aid certification class, you’re likely to hear the instructor say something about how much the CPR guidelines have changed from when it was first introduced.
 Moreover, they may mention CPR recommendations are revised from time to time, adding or removing concepts may make it difficult to remain up to date on standards, emphasizing the need for CPR recertification.

-But, have you ever thought of the reasons why CPR seems a little unstable?
+But have you ever thought of the reasons why CPR seems a little unstable?
 Well, there are a couple of things underlying CPR’s ongoing evolution.

-The Practice of CPR is Still Young
+The Practice of CPR is Still New

 It was not until the 1960s that CPR or cardiopulmonary resuscitation had been fully developed.
 Though mouth to mouth resuscitation has been recommended in a variety of life-saving scenarios for hundreds of years, and external chest compressions for over a century, it wasn’t until 1960 that Dr. William Kouwenhoven published a landmark paper declaring, “anyone, anywhere can initiate cardiac resuscitation procedures.
 All that is needed are two hands.”
 It took 12 more years before the first major program was undertaken to teach CPR to regular citizens with no prior medical training.
 However, even then, there was no standard way of teaching it.